airqo-platform/AirQo-api/src/spatial/README.md

 }
 ```

 `date` is accepted as an alias for `timestamp`, and `start_date`/`end_date` are accepted as aliases for `starttime`/`endtime`.
 A daily range returns `daily_pm2_5` and cannot exceed 30 inclusive days.
 Responses include `place_name` and `place` from reverse geocoding the latitude/longitude.
-If the deployed model declares `temperature`, `humidity`, `air_temperature`, or `relative_humidity`, the API adds daily NASA POWER weather features for the requested prediction date.
+If the deployed model declares `temperature`, `humidity`, `air_temperature`, or `relative_humidity`, the API adds daily NASA POWER weather features for the requested prediction date, falling back to the nearest complete NASA POWER day within `NASA_POWER_WEATHER_FALLBACK_DAYS` when the requested day is missing, then falling back to ERA5 from Microsoft Planetary Computer if NASA POWER still cannot provide complete weather features.
 Models that only declare Sentinel-2 features continue to avoid the weather request.
 Sentinel-2 surface features come from the newest usable scene available up to the requested date, so adjacent daily predictions can share the same `scene_id` when no newer satellite pass is available.

 ## `/polygon_site_location` API